Last Updated: June 11, 2022

-The most popular iPhone in the UK in the first quarter of 2021 was the iPhone 6.
+The most popular iPhone in the UK in the fourth quarter of 2021 was the iPhone 12 Pro

 The percentage of iPhone users in the UK is quite high.
 What percentage of people in the UK use the iPhone?
 As mentioned earlier, the penetration rate of the iPhone in the UK has been steadily rising until 2017.
 That resulted in almost half of all households owning an iPhone by 2018.

-The iPhone 12 Pro Max, with a price tag of 1,099 British pounds, is one of the costliest iPhones.
+The iPhone 13 Pro Max, with a price tag of £1,049, is the latest and costliest iPhone model

 We hope you enjoyed our iPhone sales statistics UK, and we trust that you now have a more accurate perspective of the iPhone and its impact.